faizghifari/what-to-eat/services/recipe/README.md

 - All endpoints are prefixed with `/recipe`.
 - All endpoints expect and return JSON.
+- All recipe endpoints return an `average_rating` field in the response.
 - See `API_CONTRACT.md` for detailed API contract, error handling, and example payloads.
 - See the "Recipe Rating Endpoints" section for how to rate recipes (add, update, delete, and list ratings).